Stop playing jazzy. Start playing jazz!

 When soloing over these scales, ensure that you emphasise the chord tones (A and Eb) on strong beats in order to bring out the harmony.

-Jazz, not jazzy.
+Playing Jazz, not playing jazzy.

 I would suggest that soloing is like setting out on an exploration and being surprised by new discoveries.
 Mark Rylance, an eminent British actor, when asked about his acting technique, said something like this: